Student IT Services FAQ

-No. Only paper supplied by the Computer Centre can be used in the Student IT Printers.
+No. Only paper supplied by the IT Services Department can be used in the Student IT Printers.

 Yes, we do.
 All paper on Campus is separated from other waste, and sent for recycling.

-The computer centre does not maintain any Colour Printers.
+The IT Services Department do not maintain any Colour Printers.
 Your department may have a colour printer that you can use, or there are several commercial stores offering this facility in Cork.

 Students using the wireless network can print using Uprint http://uprint.ucc.ie

 - In a web browser go to http://uprint.ucc.ie

 - Upload the document you wish to print or enter a web address